Fields in jDownloads

 Options Tab

-The items in the 'Form Options' section allow styling how the text and value will appear also in the Edit Form.
+The items in the 'Form Options' section allow styling how the text and value will appear in the Edit Form.

 The settings in the 'Render Options' section mainly style the look of the Text and Value as they are to appear in the frontend view.